Table of Contents

 Dogs are more sensitive to CBD than humans, and so they typically need lower amounts.
 You should always start with a low serving size and then gradually build up to a higher amount if necessary, making sure your pup is able to tolerate it.

 Some CBD products, like chews, are based on weight, and you should strictly follow the serving-size guidelines.
 Give your dog the CBD product consistently for 4-6 weeks for best results, because like with any dietary supplement, the consistency of a proper routine is key.
-To that end, try to give it to them regularly at the same time of day as well.
+To that end, try to give it to them regularly at the same time of day.

 The amount of CBD used in dog studies has varied.
 The Cornell University study that looked at the effects of CBD on older dogs used 2.5 mg per kilogram.
-Remember, your dog is an individual and may need to go slow.
-And be sure to follow directions on the product label.
+Remember, your dog is unique and how much CBD oil you should give your dog can vary.
+Be sure to always follow directions on the product label.